schahriar/mfx/site/docs/supported-formats.md

 ## Support Table
-While support heavily depends on the browser, here is a sample support table:
+While `codec` support heavily depends on the browser, `mfx` aims to provide support for the following container / codec pairs:

 | Container | Codec       | Encode / Decode |
 | --------  | ---------   | ---------------